adonisjs/v6-docs/content/docs/http/session.md

 <dd>

-The cookie name for storing the session id.
+The cookie name for storing the session ID.
 Feel free to rename it.

 </dd>